Fax for physical therapy clinics

 Each of these parties has different systems, different portals, and different preferences.
 The one thing they all accept is fax.
 It is the universal connector in healthcare communication, especially when HIPAA compliance matters.

 Small and mid-size PT clinics feel this the most.
 Large hospital-based rehab departments might have integrated systems.
 But an independent clinic with 2 to 10 therapists?
-They are faxing referrals, auths, and notes manually, often from a machine that jams, runs out of toner, or sits on a dedicated phone line that costs $40 a month.
+They are faxing referrals, auths, and notes manually, often from a machine that jams, runs out of toner, or requires a dedicated phone line.

 Try FaxDrop Free